Security-Onion-Solutions/securityonion-docs/zeek.rst

 Packet Loss and Capture Loss
 ----------------------------

-Zeek reports both packet loss and capture loss and you can find graphs of these in :ref:`grafana`.
+Zeek reports both packet loss and capture loss and you can find graphs of these in :ref:`influxdb`.
 If Zeek reports packet loss, then you most likely need to adjust the number of Zeek workers as shown below or filter out traffic using :ref:`bpf`.
 If Zeek is reporting capture loss but no packet loss, this usually means that the capture loss is happening upstream in the tap or span port itself.

 Configuration
 -------------